 The total phosphorus loading is calculated by taking into account both the phosphorus concentration in the water and the volume of flow passing through a certain area.
 In streams, phosphorus loading is a better indicator for water quality than phosphorus concentration.
-A stream with high phosphorus concentration that is just a trickle of water could be depositing less phosphorus into a lake than a stream with low phosphorus concentration and high flow.
+A stream with high phosphorus concentration that is just a trickle of water could be depositing less phosphorus into a lake than a flow.